circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 ```Powershell
 ipconfig /flushdns
 ```
+Then I realize that there were two flaws with this approach.

+1. The port is randomly generated when the service is created.
+2. The Node IP can change if you restart or shut down WSL. **As of December 2022, there is no easy way to set the IP of WSL to be static.**

-While this works, I did not find it to be a viable solution so I moved on to the next approach, port forwarding.
+I did not find this approach to be a viable solution so I moved on to the next approach, port forwarding.

-## Port Forwarding
+## Using Port-Forward

 This approach does not involve any modifications of host files, and there is no need to obtain the node IP.
 It involves using [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)

-After following the commands under [Connection Issue](/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows#connection-issue) and having verified that all 3 pods are up and running, use the following command to port forward from the WSL's localhost to Windows' localhost.
+After following the commands under [Connection Issue](/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows#connection-issue) and having verified that all 3 pods are up and running, use the following kubectl command to port forward from the WSL's localhost to Windows' localhost.
 Remember, [they are now one and the same](https://learn.microsoft.com/en-us/windows/wsl/networking#accessing-linux-networking-apps-from-windows-localhost).

 To start port forwarding traffic to the Nginx pods run the following command.